Estimation and Inference for High Dimensional Generalized Linear Models: A Splitting and Smoothing Approach: Method

-The rationale for this one-time estimator is that if the subset of important predictors $S$ is equal to or contains the active set $S^* = \left\{j: \beta^*_j \ne 0 \right\}$, this estimator would be consistent regardless of whether variable $j$ is selected or not \citep{fei2019drawing}.
-We show in Theorem \ref{thm1} that the one-time estimator is indeed consistent and asymptotically normal.
+The rationale for this one-time estimator is that if the subset of important predictors, $S$, is equal to or contains the active set, $S^*$, {then} $\widetilde{\beta}_j$ would be a consistent estimator regardless of whether variable $j$ is selected or not \citep{fei2019drawing}.
+We show in Theorem \ref{thm1} that the one-time estimator is indeed consistent and asymptotically normal {in the GLM setting.}

-However, an estimator based on a single splitting is highly variable, making it difficult to separate signals from noise variables.
-To address this difficulty, we resort to a multi-sample splitting scheme.
-We randomly split the data multiple times, repeat the estimation procedure and average the resulting estimates to obtain the smoothed coefficient estimates.
-Specifically, for each $b =1,2,..,B$, we randomly split the data into two halves $\bD_1^b$ and $\bD_2^b$, with fixed sample sizes $|\bD_1^b|=n_1$ and $|\bD_2^b|=n_2$, where the data splitting proportion ${q} = n_1/n,\;0<{q} <1$ is a constant.
-Denote the selected candidate set of variables by $\mathcal{S}_\lambda$ on $\bD_2^b$ as $S^b$, and the estimates, via (\ref{onetime}), as $\widetilde{\bbeta}^b = (\widetilde{\beta}_0^b,\widetilde{\beta}_1^b,..,\widetilde{\beta}_p^b)$.
-Then the smoothed estimator, termed SSGLM estimator, is defined to be
+However, {the} estimator based on a single split is highly variable, making it difficult to separate {true} signals from noises. {This phenomenon is analogous to using a single tree in the bagging algorithm \citep{buhlmann2002analyzing}.} To reduce {this} {variability}, we resort to a multi-sample splitting scheme.
+We randomly split the data multiple times, repeat the estimation procedure, and average the resulting estimates to obtain the smoothed coefficient estimates.
+Specifically, for each $b =1,2, \ldots,B$, where $B$ is large, we randomly split the data, $\bD^{(n)}$, into $\bD_1^b$ and $\bD_2^b$, with $|\bD_1^b|=n_1$ and $|\bD_2^b|=n_2$ such that {the } splitting proportion is ${q} = n_1/n,\;0<{q} <1$.
+Denote the candidate set of variables {selected} by {applying} $\mathcal{S}_\lambda$ {to} $\bD_2^b$ as $S^b$, and the estimates via (\ref{onetime}), as $\widetilde{\bbeta}^b = (\widetilde{\beta}_0^b,\widetilde{\beta}_1^b,\ldots,\widetilde{\beta}_p^b)$.
+Then the smoothed estimator, termed {the} SSGLM estimator, is defined to be